 - Physiotherapist (PT): helps patients optimize their mobility, function, and well-being by developing a tailored program for each patient while considering their abilities, needs, and focuses on conditioning, strengthening and balance training.
 Patients can expect to participate in individual and/or group exercise.
 Patients are encouraged to continue to exercise regularly upon discharge from the program through community-based programs, on their own, or with a personal trainer.

-- Occupational Therapist (OT): assesses skills related to a person’s daily routine including cognitive skills, self-care, home management, and safety in the home.
+- Occupational Therapist (OT): assesses skills related to a patient's daily routine including cognitive skills, self-care, home management, and safety in the home.
 The OT provides an individualized assessment based on the person’s daily routine and goals.
 Recommendations and treatment programs are provided to help patients achieve and maintain their greatest level of independence.

 - Social Worker (SW): assesses and provides brief counseling, education, support and resource information to patients and care partners to enhance a patient’s vitality and quality of life.
 If required, the SW can assist with providing information on relocation options to patients and care partners.